theyy29/FRC-Makefile-Generator/README.md

 Make it more customizable,
 and less dependant on users changing content in the file.

+debug/release (ftp commands, build)

+add generation of the ftp_commands to the program as an option.

 support for linux.
 support for osx?